SarahU/TrueFilmData/README.md

 I pulled out a few unit tests as I went.
 I left the integration and unit tests together as well having the unit tests using the 'prod' location, like the database but I replace these with either mocks, files or dev databases.
 I haven't done this here due to time.

+To test for correctness, there are a couple of things you can do (and are being done in the tests now).
+You can search for quantitative results like expected numbers of rows and columns.
+You can ensure that data can actually reach the destinations required Building out tests for queries helps identify columns that are problematic so try to query the data form different angels.

+Qualitative testing involves working with stakeholders to iterate over the outcome (and write tests along the way - making quantitative tests as you go) to get the data to a good state.
+Ultimately someone needs to look at the quality of the data and ensure it will work for their use cases.

+in addition, you can monitor the jobs and alert on unusual behaviour ie missing files.

 ####Iterating